 In the year 2022, over 230 million containers were shipped globally, showcasing the immense scale of cargo transport via containerships.
 These vessels have transformed intermodal transportation, with standard container sizes of 20-foot and 40-foot units (TEUs) being the most commonly used for efficient shipping.

-The introduction of standardized shipping container dimensions has significantly increased container ship capacity, enabling the transportation of goods on a massive scale.
-The largest containerships can now carry over 24,000 TEUs, showcasing the incredible advancements in global trade containers and shipping efficiency.
+The introduction of shipping container dimensions has greatly boosted container ship capacity.
+This has allowed for the transport of goods on a huge scale.
+The biggest containerships can now carry over 24,000 TEUs.
+This shows the amazing growth in global trade containers and shipping efficiency.

-Containerships have evolved over the years, with various classes and sizes emerging to accommodate the growing demand for cargo transportation.
-From the first containership class in the 1960s with a capacity of 1,000 TEUs to the Ultra Large Containerships (ULCV) introduced in 2013 with capacities exceeding 18,000 TEUs, the industry has witnessed remarkable progress in ship design and capacity.
+Containerships have changed a lot over time.
+Different classes and sizes have come out to meet the growing need for cargo transport.
+From the first class in the 1960s with 1,000 TEUs to the Ultra Large Containerships (ULCV) in 2013 with over 18,000 TEUs, the industry has seen huge improvements in ship design and capacity.

 Key Takeaways